Emergency and significant plant pests

 Anyone who suspects or diagnoses an Emergency Plant Pest is legally required to report it immediately.

-Failure to report may result in a fine or prosecution, see Section 2 - Part 3 - Declaration of Pests in the Plant Quarantine Standard South Australia.
+Failure to report may result in a fine or prosecution, see the Ministerial Notices that support the PQS.

 List of Emergency Plant Pests